guillermomuntaner/GMImagePicker/README.md

 ### Features
 1. Allows selection of multiple photos and videos, even from different albums.
 2. Full adoption of new iOS8 **PhotoKit**.
 Returns and array of PHAssets.
-3. Mimics UIImagePickerController in terms of featured, appearance and behaviour.
+3. Mimics UIImagePickerController in terms of features, appearance and behaviour.
-4. Dynamically sized grid view, easy to customize and fully compatible with iPhone 6/6+.
+4. Dynamically sized grid view, easy to customize and fully compatible with iPhone 6/6+ and iPad.
-5. Bottom toolbar with information about users selection.
+5. Optional bottom toolbar with information about users selection.
 6. Unlimited acces to smart collections, including **Favorites**, **Slo-mo** or **Recently deleted** (not accesible through UIImagePickerController).
 7. Fast & small memory footprint powered by PHCachingImageManager.
 8. TODO: Filter accesible elements by collections and asset types.